-Cash basis income recognized on impaired loans for the years ended December 31, 2020 and 2019 was not material.
+Cash basis income recognized on impaired loans for the years ended December 31, 2021 and 2020 was not material.

-At December 31, 2020 and 2019, the Bank had approximately \$100,000 in recorded investment in loans identified as troubled debt restructurings and had allocated approximately \$1,000 as related allowance for these loans.
-The Bank has committed not to lend additional amounts to customers with outstanding loans that are classified as troubled debt restructurings as of December 31, 2020.
-No loans were modified as troubled debt restructurings during 2020 and 2019.
+At December 31, 2021 and 2020, the Bank had approximately \$0 and \$100,000 in recorded investment in loans identified as troubled debt restructurings and had allocated approximately \$0 and \$1,000 as related allowance for these loans, respectively.
+The Bank has committed not to lend additional amounts to customers with outstanding loans that are classified as troubled debt restructurings as of December 31, 2021.
+No loans were modified as troubled debt restructurings during 2021 and 2020.

-There were no loans modified as troubled debt restructuring for which there was a payment default within twelve months following the modification during the years ended December 31, 2020 and 2019.
+There were no loans modified as troubled debt restructuring for which there was a payment default within twelve months following the modification during the years ended December 31, 2021 and 2020.
 A loan is considered to be in payment default once it is 90 days contractually past due under the modified terms.

-Note 3 - Premises and Equipment
+Note 4 - Premises and Equipment